Subsack/docker-ddclient/README.md

+##DDClient

+DDclient is a Perl client used to update dynamic DNS entrie
-Docker image for ddclient based on Linuxserver.io's baseimage/template.

-I use a lot of their images and needed ddclient containerized as well, I've tried to use as much as I could of their practices making this image.
-This means it has Linuxservers.io standard container features such as auto-updates and the ability to set UID and GID.
+This image for ddclient is based on Linuxserver.io's baseimage/template.
+It has Linuxservers.io's standard container features such as auto-updates and the ability to set UID and GID.

 ## Usage